 As the situation of the COVID-19 pandemic continues to evolve, the resulting restrictive measures issued to mitigate the spread, has become increasingly complex and varied.
 The IOM global mobility database has been updated in a way which reflects the varied stages of measures issued at different times by C/T/As.
 As such, the evolution of global restrictive measures, has resulted in varied update timelines and can explain the difference in monthly updates.
-Data has been collected between 13 March and 1 October 2020.
-Data for 10 per cent of the assessed locations has been updated since the beginning of September, while data for 13 per cent of the assessed locations has been updated in August, with 7 per cent of the assessed locations that have been updated in July, while 22 per cent was last updated in June.
-The data for the remaining assessed internal locations was last updated before June (specifically, 16% in May, 19% in April and 12% in March).
+Data has been collected between 13 March and 29 October 2020.
+Data for 11 per cent of the assessed locations has been updated since the beginning of October, while data for 7 per cent of the assessed locations has been updated in September, with 10 per cent of the assessed locations that have been updated in August, while 7 per cent was last updated in July.
+The data for the remaining assessed internal locations was last updated before July (specifically, 21% in June, 16% in May, 19% in April and 9% in March).
 For more information see Table 3 in the annex.